-With the exception of the screening land use classifications locations listed in Table 6-25-1, new highly vulnerable development within Flood Zones A or B, or less vulnerable development within Flood Zone A, does not pass the Justification Test for Development Plans and will not be permitted.
+With the exception of the screening land use classifications in Table 5-1, new highly vulnerable development within Flood Zones A or B, or less vulnerable development within Flood Zone A, does not pass the Justification Test for Development Plans and will not be permitted.
 This applies to lands which are zoned for development but are currently undeveloped and to areas of existing low intensity development.
+Whilst lands may have retained a zoning objective which would include development, applying the guidance in Section 4 means such development is restricted to Flood Zone C, with water compatible uses located within Zone A and B.